 Spelling activities can make spelling practice a bit more fun and can help with spelling problems.
-As we learned last week, spelling problems can happen because of auditory and visual processing problems.
+As we learned in our recent blog post, spelling problems can happen because of auditory and visual processing problems.
 These areas impact your memory of spelling words, phonics, and reading vocabulary.

 10 Free Spelling Activities